chriiiish/teams-on-air/ESP8266-Board/README.md

 4. Plug in the ESP8266 into your computer
 5. Choose the correct COM port for the board (make sure you hold down FLASH button when plugging it into the computer)
 6. Install the needed libraries
-7. Open the 4 files in the [Teamps-Lighting-Controller](Teams-Lighting-Controller) directory
+7. Open the 4 files in the [Teams-Lighting-Controller](Teams-Lighting-Controller) directory
 8. Edit the config.h file to have all the necessary values
 9. Compile the program
 10. Push the program to the board